-The Agency utilizes the EEOC's 12% and 2% benchmarks for PWD and PWTD respectively, as targets.
-The Agency commitmicates these goals and provides additional information on the hiring of PWD and PWTD as part of its efforts to encourage Program Offices to use Schedule A hiring authorities.
-In FY 2021, the Agency continued to work with the offices of Equal Employment Opportunity, Diversity, and Special Programs (EEO), the Office of Human Resources (OHR), and the Office of Human Capital Management (OCHM) to assist with developing ideas for the structure, design, goals, and objectives of the Disability Advisory Committee (ADAC) to improve the participation rate for PWD and PTWD.
-Those efforts led the Agency to relaunch the ADAC in FY 2021, which will take a leading role in communicating and encouraging supervisors to consider using Schedule A hiring authority.
-The ADAC began a campaign to remind employees annually about the importance of reporting and updating their disability status so that the Agency can gain a more accurate count of PWD and PTWD currently working at the Agency and the needs of those employees.
-In addition, the ADAC began discussing its efforts to oversee OHR and OCHM's efforts in (1) assisting in the recruitment of qualified disabled applicants; (2) expanding the use of the Schedule A process (where applicable); (3) assisting in the advertising of any mandatory or optional training programs; and (4) ensuring that the goals and requirements within Executive Order 13548 and Part J of the MD-715 Annual Report are communicated and implemented throughout the organization.
-Additionally, the ADAC began discussing the possibility of creating a working group of various stakeholders to conduct an examination of barriers as well as agency policies and procedures pertaining to the recruitment, hiring, and retention of women, minorities and PWD.
+The Agency utilizes the EEOC's 12% and 2% benchmarks for PWD and PWTD, respectively, as targets.
+The Agency communicates information on the hiring of PWD and PWTD as part of its efforts to encourage Program Offices to use Schedule A hiring authorities.
+In FY 2022, the Agency continued to work with the offices of Equal Employment Opportunity, Diversity, and Special Programs (EEO), the Office of Human Resources (OHR), and the Office of Human Capital Management (OCHM) to improve the participation rate for PWD and PTWD.
+The Agency continued its campaign to remind employees annually about the importance of reporting and encouraging employees to update their disability status so that the Agency can gain a more accurate count of PWD and PTWD currently working at the Agency and the needs of those employees.
+In addition, the Agency began discussing its efforts to oversee OHR and OCHM's efforts in (1) assisting in the recruitment of qualified disabled applicants; (2) expanding the use of the Schedule A process (where applicable); (3) assisting in the advertising of any mandatory or optional training programs; and (4) ensuring that the goals and requirements within Executive Order 13548 and Part J of the MD-715 Annual Report are communicated and implemented throughout the organization.
+Additionally, the Agency began discussing different mechanisms to conduct an examination of barriers as well as agency policies and procedures pertaining to the recruitment, hiring, and retention of underrepresented groups, including PWD.